Frequently Asked Questions

 Will I be covered during my session?

-What should I do if I feel discomfort?
-I will start by saying It is absolutely your right and responsibility to communicate any and all discomforts before or during a massage with any practitioner (or non-practitioner, for that matter).
-I provide the space, amenities, and expertise to feel safe and comfortable, so if anything feels off or bothersome, my number one priority is ensuring your comfort.
-That being said, some level of discomfort can be expected where myofascial release is concerned.
-Every body responds differently to releasing tension and safely and skillfully “going into the pain” tends to be the theme in order to get out of the pain long term.
+You have every right and responsibility to communicate any and all discomforts before or during a massage with any practitioner (or non-practitioner, for that matter), so I highly encourage your communication around this.
+I provide the space, amenities, and expertise to help you feel safe and comfortable, so if anything feels off or bothersome, my number one priority is helping you feel heard and ensuring your comfort.
+That being said, some level of discomfort can be expected where MFR is concerned.
+Every body responds differently to releasing tension, and safely and skillfully “going into the pain” tends to be the theme in order to get out of the pain long-term.
+If anything begins to feel too intense you may say “ease up” and I will relax my pressure in that area; if you need the pressure to stop entirely at any point you may say “halt” and I will back out of the area and remove my touch completely to check in with you.

-Can I talk during the massage, or should I stay quiet?
 While it is perfectly acceptable and encouraged to communicate any discomfort or feedback you’re noticing from your body during the session (i.e. table warmer could be turned up or down, face cradle could be adjusted, etc.), it is recommended that you attempt to get out of your linear, thinking brain and into your body.
-Any amount of talking, thinking, or bracing can impede the facilitation of healing.
+Any amount of talking, thinking, or tensing/bracing can impede the facilitation of healing.

 What can I expect to feel after my session?